perfsonar/docs/install_debian.rst

 Upgrading from 4.3.x (or 4.2.x)
 ========================================
 If you had installed a perfSONAR 4.3.x (or 4.2.x) bundle and you now want to upgrade to perfSONAR 4.4, you'll have to follow the instructions here below.
-This will work for all Debian and Ubuntu versions supported on both releases, i.e. Debian 9, Debian 10, Ubuntu 16 and Ubuntu 18.
+This will work for all Debian and Ubuntu versions supported on both releases, i.e. Debian 9, Debian 10 and Ubuntu 18.

 Upgrade the perfSONAR installation
 ----------------------------------